Build Strength, Muscle and Definition

 You can include core work on upper body days or train abs separately.
 Many lifters prefer adding a few ab exercises, such as bicycle crunches or planks, at the end of an upper body session to save time later in the week.

-Build strength that shows
+Build strength that gets noticed

 Ready to train smarter?

-New ways to challenge your chest, shoulders, back and arms
+New ways to challenge your chest, shoulders, back, and arms

-Broaden your upper body strength
+Increase your upper body strength